jmyers7/book/_sources/chapters/13-learning.md

          per_step_alpha=0.4)
 ```

-Notice that we plotted the MSE on a logarithmic scale---we chose to do this because we purposefully chose initial guesses for the parameters $\beta_0$ and $\beta$ that were quite far away from the MLEs, creating large values of the MSE in the initial few steps of the algorithm.
+Notice that we plotted the logarithm of the MSE---we chose to do this because we purposefully chose initial guesses for the parameters $\beta_0$ and $\beta$ that were quite far away from the MLEs, creating large values of the MSE in the initial few steps of the algorithm.
 This lengthens the learning process, giving us a nicer visualization as the regression line moves into place:

 ```{code-cell} ipython3
 :tags: [hide-input]